keu/docs/astro/manage-workspaces.md

 description: Create, delete, and update Workspaces on Astro.
 ---

 Workspaces are collections of Deployments that can be accessed by a specific group of users.
 You can use Workspaces to group Deployments that share a business use case or environment trait.

+Some common ways to implement Workspaces are:

+- Using a **single Workspace** for an entire Organization, with all development and production pipelines hosted together.
-For example, you might create one Workspace that stores all of your production pipelines and another Workspace that stores all of your development pipelines.
+- Using a **Workspace per environment**.
+For example, you might have a production Workspace that stores all of your production pipelines and a development Workspace that stores all of your development pipelines.
+- Using a **Workspace per team**.
+For example, you might have a Workspace for your Data Science team and a separate Workspace for your Data Engineer team, with each team's Workspace hosting both production and development pipelines.
+- Using a **Workspace per project**.
+For example, you might have a Workspace called "Sales Analytics Project" that hosts both production and development pipelines.

 This document explains how to configure Workspace details.
 To manage Workspace users, see [Manage Astro users](add-user.md).